LIMUNIMI/PerceptualEvaluation/README.rst

            the synthesized scale and the corresponding midi in the ``scales`` and ``audio`` folder.
 You can download them from our mega_
     #. ``poetry run python -m perceptual.proposed create_mini_specs`` to create
-           the dataset of mini_specs or download it from our mega_.
+           the dataset of mini-specs or download it from our mega_.
     #. dataset size:
            - aligned: 474.429 notes (831 batches in test, 178 in train))
            - vienna: ??
 (831 batches in test, 178 in train))